Keep our news free from ads and paywalls by making a donation to support our work!

 Poland’s main opposition party, the national-conservative Law and Justice (PiS), has named Karol Nawrocki as its candidate for next year’s presidential election.

 In an unusual move, they have chosen a figure who is not a member of the party.
-Nawrocki is the head of the Institute of National Remembrance (IPN), a state historical body, a position to which he was appointed under the former PiS government in 2021.
+Nawrocki is the head of the Institute of National Remembrance (IPN), a state historical body, and was appointed to the position in 2021 under the former PiS government.

 Today’s announcement follows yesterday’s nomination of Warsaw mayor Rafał Trzaskowski as the candidate of the centrist Civic Coalition (KO), Poland’s main ruling group.
 He and Nawrocki will now be the two main rivals to succeed PiS-aligned incumbent Andrzej Duda when his term as president ends next year.

-Nawrocki’s nomination was confirmed at a meeting in the historical Sokół sports hall in Kraków – the same venue where, ten years ago, Duda – then a relatively little-known figure, like Nawrocki now – was named as PiS’s candidate for the presidency.
+Nawrocki’s nomination was confirmed at a meeting in the historical Sokół sports hall in Kraków.
+That is the same venue where, ten years ago, Duda – then a relatively little-known figure, like Nawrocki now – was named as PiS’s candidate for the presidency.

 PiS leader Jarosław Kaczyński admitted that they had chosen “a candidate whom many of our activists, including those at the very top, did not know closely”.